What causes eczema?

 Environmental factors

 Environmental factors also play a crucial role in triggering eczema.
-Temperature fluctuations, humidity, pollution, and even stress can exacerbate symptoms.
-Young children , in particular, may be more sensitive to environmental changes, which can trigger or worsen eczema.
+Temperature variations, humidity, pollution and even stress can exacerbate symptoms.
+Young children, in particular, can be more sensitive to environmental changes, which can trigger or aggravate eczema.

 Other common triggers